Debug X++ against a copy of a production database

 - A firewall exception is added so that the developer environment can connect to the sandbox database.

 - The developer debugs the issue.

-Note: When debugging is completed, the system administrator can remove the temporary sign-in from the sandbox Azure SQL Database instance.
+When debugging is completed, the system administrator can remove the temporary sign-in from the sandbox SQL database.

 Before you begin

 Before you begin to configure X++ debugging in a production environment, note the following points:

 You can't debug directly against the production environment, because debugging might cause data corruption.
 However, developers can manipulate values at runtime.
 Alternatively, in their own instance, developers can make a code change that changes data.